Duty to Refer

 - Urgent treatment centres

-Whilst there are specified public bodies with a statutory duty, we welcome any referrals from agencies however, agencies must refer (with consent) with details of any person they are aware of who is homeless or at risk of homelessness within 56 days via an online form.
-If unable to access the link, you can send an email to email@example.com, which must include details of the person, how consent has been obtained and an overview of the circumstance.
+Whilst there are specified public bodies with a statutory duty, we welcome any referrals from agencies however, agencies must refer (with consent) with details of any person they are aware of who is homeless or at risk of homelessness within 56 days via the homelessness portal.
+If unable to access the link, you can contact the Duty to Refer team, please include details of the person, how consent has been obtained and an overview of the circumstance.
 More information about the duty to refer can be found online at https://www.gov.uk/government/publications/homelessness-duty-to-refer/a-guide-to-the-duty-to-refer.

 The duty to refer will help to ensure that services are working together effectively to prevent homelessness by ensuring that peoples’ housing needs are considered when they come into contact with public authorities.